ichortower/FontSmasher/docs/README.md

 As a mod author, this framework provides data assets which your mod should edit in order to give it information about the glyphs you want to add or change.
 At this time, you are expected to use Content Patcher for this.
-I may add a C# API or better support for SMAPI's content API in the future, but I suspect using Content Patcher will suffice for almost everyone.
+I may add a C# API and/or better support for SMAPI's content API in the future, but I suspect using Content Patcher will suffice for almost everyone.

 For details about the data assets and how to use them, see the [author guide](author-guide.md).